haruosuz/DS4GD/2021/CaseStudy.md

 - [RefSeq Frequently Asked Questions (FAQ) - RefSeq Help - NCBI Bookshelf](https://www.ncbi.nlm.nih.gov/books/NBK50679/)
   - [What is the difference between RefSeq and GenBank?](https://www.ncbi.nlm.nih.gov/books/NBK50679/#RefSeqFAQ.what_is_the_difference_between_1)
   - [What causes the version number of a RefSeq record to change?](https://www.ncbi.nlm.nih.gov/books/NBK50679/#RefSeqFAQ.what_causes_the_version_number)
-A version number change (e.g., NM_111111.1 -> NM_111111.2) occurs to a RefSeq record when there is any update to the sequence of that record.
-Sequence updates include the alteration, addition, or removal of nucleotides or amino acids from a record.
-Please note that other alterations such as updates to annotation or associated publications will not trigger a version number change.
   - [What updates to RefSeq records need a simple version number change and which require a new accession number?](https://www.ncbi.nlm.nih.gov/books/NBK50679/#RefSeqFAQ.what_updates_to_refseq_records)
 - VERSION
   - [DDBJ flat file format](https://www.ddbj.nig.ac.jp/ddbj/flat-file-e.html#VERSION)